0xPolygonID/docs/docs/verifier/on-chain-verification/overview.md

 Another possibility to customize your Smart Contract involves setting different ZK requests.
 First of all, multiple `REQUEST_ID` must be defined inside the main Smart Contract.
 Therefore, the contract deployer can set a different query for each request ID and create different outcomes inside `_afterProofSubmit` according to the type of proof received.
 For example, an airdrop contract can verify the role of a user inside a DAO and distribute a different amount of tokens based on the role.

 ## Estimated Gas Costs for On-Chain Verifier
-While it is clear that gas cost is highly dependent on the complexity of the logic that you add to the `_afterProofSubmit` and `_beforeProofSubmit` functions, the sample code for the on-chain verifier in this tutorial costs approximately 700k gas to execute on-chain.
-The zk proof verification function specifically costs approximately 520k gas.
-The above estimates are accurate as of January 2024.
+The general gas cost depends on the code you put into `_beforeProofSubmit` and `_afterProofSubmit` hooks.
+The value we observed with our tests for `submitZKPResponce` functions calls was aroung 700K gas and zk proof verification function specifically costs approximately 520k gas as of January 2024.